 Tips for Biology

-When two-three days left for the exam, revise ncert of 11th and 12th class thoroughly.
+When two-three days are left for the exam, revise NCERT Books of the 11th and 12th class thoroughly.
 And if not possible, at least try to read the sections and points which you have highlighted.

 Tips for chemistry

 In chemistry, we have three subsections -physical chemistry, organic chemistry, and inorganic chemistry.
 You will have to follow a different strategy for each subsection.
 Here are some tips which may help –

 - Practice examples, in-text questions, and exercise questions from NCERT for physical chemistry.
 Try to understand the concepts and logic.
 Learn all the formulas by heart because many times they ask direct formula-based questions.

 - Read inorganic chemistry from NCERT, since most of the questions of inorganic chemistry are from NCERT only.